Tweedy, Browne: History

 The managers of Tweedy, Browne also published a number of freely available papers about investment strategies.

 Investing philosophy

 All of the firm's funds are managed in accordance to the principles of Value Investing as popularized by Benjamin Graham.
 Tweedy became acquainted with Graham in the early 1930s.

 In a 1992 paper, Tweedy, Browne outlined the five characteristics they use to identify stocks for possible investment.
 (1) Low price to book value; (2) low price to earnings ratio; (3) significant stock purchases by executive officers at a company, particularly when stock price drops, indicating insiders have confidence in long-term company prospects; (4) significant drop in stock price; (5) small market capitalization.
 While these traits do not guarantee a positive outcome, the firm cites academic research from around the world to indicate these traits may increase the odds of investing success when consistently applied over time.

+The firm also has published data in 2007, updated in 2014, citing academic and professional research showing stocks from quality companies with high dividend yields tend to have superior long-term performance.
+Tweedy, Browne argues dividends are an important driver of long-term equity returns and also believes portfolios of higher-yielding stocks have historically produced attractive total returns compared with lower-yielding stocks and the broader market.
+High, sustainable dividend yields can also provide a degree of protection during market downturns, and reinvesting dividends can help investors recover losses more quickly.
+The ability to consistently pay cash dividends may also provide evidence of underlying business health in a more objectively measurable manner than earnings statements, which can be potentially manipulated by the complexity of Financial accounting and occasional cases of fraud.